 Since 2015, Monterey Peninsula College has been committed to implementing the Enrollment Management System (EMS) and improving the accuracy of its Student Information System (SIS) data reporting in order to inform and improve enrollment management strategy.
 The College completed implementation of EMS and improvements to SIS data and reporting in 2016 and it has been in use since January 2017 (AIP3.1).
-Academic Affairs continues to use data from EMS and SIS to analyze program and course performance and to introduce and facilitate dialogue about FTEF allocations and FTES targets for disciplines and inform schedule development (AIP3.2).
+Academic Affairs continues to use data from EMS and SIS to analyze program and course performance and to introduce and facilitate dialogue about full-time equivalent faculty (FTEF) allocations and full-time equivalent student (FTES) targets for disciplines and inform schedule development (AIP3.2).
 In many ways, the individual action steps are absorbed into the larger vision and implementation of QFE1.

-The midterm report lays out in great detail in the QFE update section and the Recommendation 7 response section the enrollment management planning and development of short-term operational plans necessary to execute emerging College strategies.
+The midterm report lays out in great detail in the Quality Focus Essay (QFE) update section and the Recommendation 7 response section the enrollment management planning and development of short-term operational plans necessary to execute emerging College strategies.
 To avoid unnecessary duplication, this portion of the report focuses on the analysis of data from EMS and SIS as well as two-year course plans to inform enrollment management and schedule building efforts.